This game is rated PEGI 7

 It's a fun game to play with the family not only because of the four player mode but because of the Pixar-like story it tells.
 On PlayStation 5 it's fast loading and supports the new DualSense controllers haptic feedback.

+Rated for younger players in the US.
 ESRB EVERYONE for Mild Cartoon Violence and Mild Lyrics.
 Players traverse platform environments, collect various items (e.g., bubbles), and battle whimsical enemies (e.g., fabric bulls).
 Players can defeat enemies by jumping on their heads, smacking them, or pulling their tails; enemies sometimes get stunned with “dizzy stars,” or disappear in a cloud of confetti and smoke.
 One song contains the word “damn.”